ClanCats/Hydrahon/docs/10__SQL_Query_Builder/04_Select/05_Basics.md

 $people->select()->get();
 ```

-You can pass an array of column / field names as argument to the `select`.
+You can pass an array of column / field names as an argument to the `select` method.

 ```php
 // SQL: select `name`, `age` from `people`
 $people->select(['name', 'age'])->get();
 ```

-Aliasing a field works by writing `as`.
+Aliasing a field works by writing `as` just as you are used to from SQL.

 ```php
 // SQL: select `name`, `some_way_to_long_column_name` as `col` from `people`